PowerDNS/pdns/pdns/recursordist/docs/getting-started.rst

 Enterprise Linux
 ^^^^^^^^^^^^^^^^
-On RedHat, CentOS and related distributions, ensure that `EPEL <https://fedoraproject.org/wiki/EPEL>`_ is available.
+On Red Hat, CentOS and related distributions, ensure that `EPEL <https://fedoraproject.org/wiki/EPEL>`_ is available.
 To install the PowerDNS Recursor, run ``yum install pdns-recursor`` as root.

 FreeBSD